wkumari/draft-vandergaast-edns-client-subnet/README.md

    If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the non-zero fields in the corresponding query, the full response MUST be dropped, as described in Section 10.
-For a response to query which specified only the SOURCE PREFIX-LENGTH for privacy masking, the FAMILY and ADDRESS fields should contain the appropriate non-zero information for caching.
+For a response to a query which specified only the SOURCE PREFIX-LENGTH for privacy masking, the FAMILY and ADDRESS fields should contain the appropriate non-zero information for caching.